N-Acetyl-L-Cysteine Supports Detoxification, Skin Health, Immune Function & More*

 "NAC has antioxidant and anti-inflammatory properties, [so] it can aid the immune system,"* shares Doebrich.
 Engler explains further: "Your immune system is constantly working to support your body through environmental stressors, but also, everyday biological processes that produce oxidant byproducts that can contribute to oxidative stress.
 Effective antioxidants—such as NAC—have the power to quench these byproducts (like free radicals), thus combating oxidative stress and supporting immune function at the cellular level.
 NAC provides support of healthy antioxidant-versus-oxidant balance in the body, helping the immune system function optimally but also providing whole-body benefit.”*

-The brain is highly susceptible to oxidative stress, but prioritizing your body's antioxidant levels can protect it for years to come.
+The brain is highly susceptible to oxidative stress10, but prioritizing your body's antioxidant levels can protect it for years to come.
 Enter: The antioxidant abilities of NAC and glutathione, which can help protect nerve cells (and therefore, nerve function) by quelling oxidative stress.*

 Due to its role in glutathione synthesis, NAC may even help maintain well-balanced emotions.
 For starters, glutathione is one of the most important antioxidants in the brain, where it protects critical cells and tissues from oxidative stress.*

-Glutathione levels are also closely related to mood and behavior, according to a 2020 study in Neuroscience & Biobehavioral Reviews.* That said, glutathione precursors (such as NAC) may offer further mood support by helping to increase glutathione levels in the brain.*
+Glutathione levels are also closely related to mood and behavior, according to a 2020 study12 in Neuroscience & Biobehavioral Reviews.* That said, glutathione precursors (such as NAC) may offer further mood support by helping to increase glutathione levels in the brain.*

 Maintaining a healthy weight.